InkStop

-InkStop, Inc. was an office supply retailer founded in 2005 and most recently headquartered in Warrensville Heights, Ohio.
-On October 1, 2009, operations were stopped until further notice by the Board of Directors.
-On November 5, 2009, InkStop filed for Chapter 7 bankruptcy.
+InkStop was an American retail company from 2004 to 2009.

 History

 Beginnings

-In 2004, InkStop founder and CEO, Dirk Kettlewell, was Vice President of Technology at OfficeMax, but decided to leave based on the impending move of the company headquarters to Chicago by Boise Cascade, which acquired OfficeMax in 2003.

-He took with him his eventual wife, Dawn (Callahan) Kettlewell, who was Vice President of Merchandising at OfficeMax, and several others to create InkStop, which was to be focused on profiting from mainly ink and toner sales in smaller stores giving convenience and better customer service than the competition.
+In 2004, InkStop founder and CEO, Dirk Kettlewell.
+InkStop, which was to be focused on profiting from mainly ink and toner sales in smaller stores giving convenience and better customer service than the competition.

 Fast growth

 After its first location opened up in Independence, Ohio in 2006, InkStop grew to operate as many as 162 stores in 14 states.
 In April 2009, RBC Global Capital Markets ranked the company one of the 30 fastest-growing retailers nationwide.